tylersco/Python2Python/README.md

 # Python2Python

-A Python stack-based interpreter for Python
+A stack-based Python interpreter written in Python

-Based on the 500 Lines or Less Python bytecode Interpreter
+Based on the "500 Lines or Less" Python bytecode interpreter